gracemoss567/GMossTraining/challenges/m3/README.md

 ## Challenge 4

-Reuqest an interactive node and attach to it.
-Once you have done this, install python using conda.
+Request an interactive node and attach to it.
+Once you have done this, install python 3.7 using conda.

 ## Challenge 5

 Clone and run [this](./dl_on_m3/alexnet_stl10.py) script.
 You will need to first install the dependencies for it.
+You don't need to wait for it to finish, just make sure it is working.
+You will know its working if it starts listing out the loss and accuracy for each epoch.
+You can stop it by pressing `ctrl + c`.

+Once you have confirmed that it is working, deactivate and delete the conda environment, and then end the interactive session.

+> Hint: I have included the dependencies and their versions (make sure you install the right version) in the `requirements.txt` file.
+You will need python 3.7 to run this script.

 ## Challenge 6